01-edu/public/subjects/zappy/README.md

     -c  is the number of authorized clients per team -t  is the time unit divider (the greater t is, the faster the game will go)
 ```

+**Tip**

+- You can implement a non-blocking architecture with a circular buffer for every player action, allowing the data to be stored while performing the actions.
+The approach you take is up to you to decide.

 ### The Client